gittyhubacc/fizzbuzzc/README.md

 [wikipedia]: https://en.wikipedia.org/wiki/Fizz_buzz

-# fizzbuzzc
+# fzzbzzc
-This is a compiler for "fizzbuzz", a dsl for creating programs that behave [fizzbuzzishly][wikipedia].
-With fizzbuzz, writing fizzbuzzing programs has never been eaiser(?).
-Fizzbuzz's grammar can be seen in the form used to generate it's parser in `parser.c`.
-Here's my informal description of fizzbuzz's grammar:
+This is a compiler for "fzzbzz", a dsl for creating programs that behave [fizzbuzzishly][wikipedia].
+With fzzbzz, writing fizzbuzzing programs has never been eaiser(?).
+Fzzbzz's grammar can be seen in the form used to generate it's parser in `parser.c`.
+Here's my informal description of fzzbzz's grammar:
 ```
 # lhs is a terminal symbol,
 # produced during lexical analysis by the rhs regular expression